Investment Property Loans

 Are gift funds allowed?

 No, gifted funds are generally not allowed.
-The minimum down payment for an investment property must be 100% from the borrower’s own money.
+The minimum down payment for an investment property must the borrower’s own money.

 Do I need reserves?